MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 # read file contents into a raw vector
 raw_vec <- readBin(sample_file, "raw", file.size(sample_file))

-# compress bytes with ZSTD at a 20 percent compression level setting
+# compress bytes with ZSTD at a compression level of 20 percent
 compressed_vec <- compress_fst(raw_vec, "ZSTD", 20)

 # write the compressed data into a new file